On-Demand Webinar: 5 ways to improve your EU MDR CER literature searches

 - The need to maintain audit-ready records of all searches and alerts

-To attend the webinar, all you need to do is fill out the form below.
-We’re running two sessions so you’ve got a choice of times to attend depending on where you’re based in the world:
+To watch the on-demand webinar, all you need to do is fill out the form below:

-Ahead of the webinar, find out more about how we can help with medical device literature reviews for EU MDR Clinical Evaluation Reports.
+Find out more about how we can help with medical device literature reviews for EU MDR Clinical Evaluation Reports here.
 We’ve also got a couple of blogs where we take a closer look at database selection and search strategy optimisation for EU MDR literature searches.